hughes84/Emoji/README.md

 - The goal of the site is to provide the user with a simple yet fun memory game with the added entertainment of the every day used emojis.
 - The game is quick at 45 seconds long which gives the user a thrill in trying to beat the clock.

-# User Stories

-## As a first time user I want to:

-- be able to enter my own name into the field that then displays on the game page.
-- be able to navigate my way around the site with ease.
-- have good contrasting colours on display.
-- have relevant links to information about the site.
-- have access to rules of the game.
-- be able to play the game quickly and easily.
-- be able to see the timer I'm up against.
-- be able to see my score.
-- be able to reset the game at the click of a button.
-- be able to find information on the site's author.

 [Back to Table of Contents](#table-of-contents)